-This is a question asked of conveyancing solicitors from time to time and due to the relative scarcity of commonhold, it is not unusual for solicitors to scratch their heads.
+This is a question asked of conveyancing solicitors from time to time, and due to the relative scarcity of commonhold, it is not unusual for property lawyers to scratch their heads.

-Call Homeward Legal on 0800 038 6699 to find out more about how we can help you to buy a commonhold property.
+Call Homeward Legal on 0800 038 6699 to find out more about how our conveyancing solicitors can help you to buy a commonhold property.
 We have experience in even the most unusual of cases and are happy to talk you through the entire process.

 Commonhold is rare, very rare, with an estimation of fewer than 50 blocks across England and Wales.
 The majority of examples tend to have been implemented in new developments.

-If you are buying a commonhold property, one should not be deterred however.
-Commonhold does not depreciate towards the end of their lease terms.
+If you are buying a commonhold property, don’t be deterred.
+Commonhold property does not depreciate towards the end of its lease terms.

 Equally important is the removal of any need for landlords giving the commonholders the right of self-determination of their building.
 This makes it easier for residents to run and make decisions in the interests of their homes as well as deciding how maintenance is carried out.